jessegall/Laravel-Memoize/README.md

 $result4 = $calculator->complexCalculation($user2);
 ```

-## Cache Drivers
+## Memoize Drivers

-Laravel Memoize uses drivers to store cached method results.
-You can choose the most appropriate storage method for your
+Laravel Memoize can use different drivers to store cached results.
+It comes with two built-in drivers: `MemoryDriver`
-application's needs.
+and `CacheDriver`.

 ### Available Drivers

 1. **MemoryDriver (Default)**: Stores cached results in memory for the duration of the request.
-This is the fastest
-   option but doesn't persist data between requests.

-2. **CacheDriver**: Uses Laravel's cache system, allowing you to persist memoized results across requests and
+2. **CacheDriver**: Utilizes Laravel's caching system to store memoized results.
+This allows the results to persist
-   potentially across multiple servers.
+   between different requests and to be shared among multiple servers that are connected to the same cache storage.

 ⚠️ **Important Notice for Laravel Octane Users**

 When using the `MemoryDriver` together with Laravel Octane, be aware that memoized results persist across multiple
-requests handled
-by the same worker.
+requests handled by the same worker.
 This can lead to improved performance but also risks serving stale data.
-Implement appropriate
+Implement
-cache-clearing mechanisms for frequently changing data to ensure freshness.
+appropriate cache-clearing mechanisms for frequently changing data to ensure freshness.

 ### Using Drivers